Photo credit: Juliana Sohn

 - Allow you to spend some of your work time finishing up revisions of papers from your prior lab experience; however, unless you are funded by a fellowship, remember that you also have a full-time obligation to the funding source paying for your time so this should be kept reasonable; ask Anne for boundaries.

-- Determine appropriate authorship on publications emanating from our group’s research.
+- Determine appropriate authorship, and authorship order, on publications emanating from our group’s research.
 Our team often works on projects led by an outside group.
 We follow the guidelines of The International Committee of Medical Journal Editors:

 "acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content; ALL three of the following criteria be met for authorship to be warranted: